Grace Pilot Project in Columbia

 -

-Because this project will produce modest air emissions, we have closely followed the MDE process to disclose them and obtain the proper permit.
 Potential daily emissions from this pilot, as disclosed in the permit application, include:

 - .002 lbs of Carbon Monoxide (CO),